New York Motor Vehicle Theft Offenses: What You Need to Know

 Sentencing and Penalties for Petit Larceny

 Petit Larceny is a Class “A” Misdemeanor.
 As such, this charge is punishable by up to 1 year in prison.
 Practically speaking, petit larceny charges usually resolve themselves without any jail time.
-Other possible sentences are probation, conditional discharge, unconditional discharge or time served.
+Other possible sentences are probation, conditional discharge, unconditional discharge, or time served.

 Grand Larceny in the Fourth Degree